 Lot Coverage: That portion of the lot that is covered by buildings, structures and/or impervious surfaces.
+In the Shoreland Zone, all other non-vegetated surfaces also count towards lot coverage..-

 Lot Lines: The lines bounding a lot.

 Front Lot Line: The line separating the lot from a road.
 On any lot bounded on more than one property line by a road, the front lot line shall be that property line of the lot designated as "road frontage" in any building permit application for such lot.